aasisodiya/general/windows/README.md

 **Command:** `dir /s /b /o:gn > filelist.txt` Will save output to filelist.txt file

-### Command to list down all files and folder in tree structure
+### Command to list down all files and folders in a tree structure

 ```cmd
 tree /f /a > filename.txt
 ```

-sample of the output looks like below
+A sample of the output is shown below:

 ```cmd
 Folder PATH listing for volume OS